 A PS/Cc line is used when you have some additional information that needs to be conveyed, but it isn’t entirely relevant enough for an actual paragraph.
 For example, if someone asks me my favorite food, I would add that as a P.S. if they didn’t read all of my emails.

-It’s also often used to think customer service complaints or marketing materials if you want someone to see something and then forward your email.
+It’s also often used to think of customer service complaints or marketing materials if you want someone to see something and then forward your email.
 Use caution here—you don’t want people feeling like they are being sold something every time they open up an email from you!

 Have a look at these useful links:

-- 10 Reliable Eassy Writing Tips
+- 10 Reliable Essay Writing Tips

 - How to speak English without hesitation